lukso-network/docs/docs/learn/digital-assets/create-nft-collection/create-nft-collection-with-lsp7-tokenId.md

 ## Use Case

 Let's take the example of [The Dematerialised](https://thedematerialised.com), and more precisely their KLxENDLESS PHYGITAL COLLECTION.
-As you can see in the picture below, we have three medalions of different colours.
+As you can see in the picture below, we have three medalions of different colours.s

 ![KLxENDLESS PHYSITAL COLLECTION](../../../../static/img/learn/klxendless-physital-collection.png)